 RESULT AND DISCUSSION

 The haplotype number and haplotype type of the three chicken strains are presented in table 1.
-The results show that the broiler had the highest number of haplotype (three -3) and haplotype types (hap-4, hap-5 and hap-6) among the strains.
+The results showed that the broiler had the highest number of haplotype (three -3) and haplotype types (hap-4, hap-5, and hap-6) among the strains.
 Frizzle feathered had two haplotypes (hap-2 and hap-3), while the normal feathered strain had one haplotype (hap-1).

-Haplotype variation was greater in broiler strains (hap 4, 5 and 6), indicating how far it is from the other strains.
+Haplotype variation was greater in broiler strains (hap 4, 5, and 6), indicating how far it is from the other strains.
 Normal feathered strain had the lowest haplotype showing its closeness to the genetic make-up of the parents.
-The result in this work is not in agreement with Gao et al, (2017) who reported haplotype variation to be within the range of 4 – 23.
+The result of this study is not in agreement with Gao et al, (2017) who reported haplotype variation to be within the range of 4 – 23.

-In table 2 is shown the gene flow and genetic differentiation among the three strains.
+The gene flow and genetic differentiation among the three strains is shown in Table 2.
 Normal feathered strain in population 1 and broiler strain in population 2 as well as broiler strain in population 1 and frizzle feathered I in population 2 had heterozygosity number (Hs) of one (1) while the normal feathered strain in population 1 and frizzle feathered in population 2 had heterozygosity number of zero (0).

 Broiler strain in population 1 and Frizzled feathered in population had the highest average number of synonymous nucleotide differences between protein coding gene sequence (Ks) value (6.8), closely followed by normal feathered in population 1 and broiler strain in population 2 (5.6) and the least value was from normal feathered in population 1 and frizzle feathered in population 2 (1.5).